rhenium2/MyHeliumCat/README.md

-# MyHeliumCat - Helium hotspot utility
+# HeliumCat - Helium hotspot utility

 I developed this .NET Cli application to help me understand helium hotspots more.
 It requires [.Net 6](https://dotnet.microsoft.com/en-us/download/dotnet/6.0) to be installed.